Lazy / Crossed Eyes

-Before Vision Therapy Maisie was having problems with tracking and keeping on the right line while reading out loud.
-Her fluency testing in school was always very low and in a “needs intervention” category.
-She lacked confidence and felt behind her peers.
-In state testing or timed testing she scored very below average.
-She now has confidence in her vision and abilities - while she may not "love" reading, she enjoys it and no longer fights it.
+Before Vision Therapy Maisie was having problems with tracking and keeping on the right line while reading.
+She avoided reading or had anxiety especially while reading out loud.
+Her fluency testing in school was always very low, and in a “needs intervention” category.
+She lacked confidence in her vision and abilities - while she may not LOVE reading, she enjoys it and no longer fights it.
 She’s still improving on speed, but it’s a night and day difference from where she was before.
-From struggling to stay on a line and having runny eyes that were tired with strain to now being able to follow chapter books without a problem.
-I can still see her working out how to use her new skills, but I’m very encouraged that she will just continue to improve.
+She struggled to stay on a line, had runny eyes that were tired with strain, but now she is able to follow chapter books without a problem.
+I can still see her working out how to use her new sills, but I’m very encouraged that she will just continue to improve.
 She went from kindergarten to first grade reading level to now being at grade level.
-We are thrilled.
+We are thrilled!

 Thank you IVDC!